jfcere/ngx-markdown/README.md

 ## AoT workaround

-Temporarily if you are using AoT compilation you will need to use this workaround as the n2-markdown-to-html library is currently packaged with source file and is not transpiled to Javascript.
-Take not that I will work on that shortly to avoid theses modificatios.
+Temporarily if you are using AoT compilation you will need to use this workaround as the ng2-markdown-to-html library is currently packaged with source file and is not transpiled to Javascript.
+Take note that I will work on that shortly to avoid theses modifications.

 For now you will need to do the following modifications to `tsconfig.json`: